-3.4.
+3.5.
 Examination Policy

 Academic dishonesty is not tolerated.
 To protect the integrity of the assessment process in face-to-face and remote testing environments, multiple exam formats and video surveillance may be used during exams.
-Remote online quizzes and exams are administered via the Canvas (learning management system) utilizing Respondus Lockdown Browser and student webcams.
+Remote online quizzes and exams are administered via Canvas (learning management system) utilizing Respondus Lockdown Browser and student webcams.
 Students must observe the following:

-- 1. The student is expected to remain in front of their computer screen or paper exam for the entire examination.
+- The student is expected to remain in front of their computer screen or paper exam for the entire examination.
 Restroom breaks or other activities should be taken care of prior to starting the exam.
 If a student leaves the room, the test will be considered completed at that moment. - 2.
 All quizzes and tests are to be completed individually (as are all assignments), and not in group settings, unless indicated otherwise by the course instructor. - 3.
-All course notes, books, and reference materials, and all electronic items not required for test-taking must remain out of the student's sight during the exam (i.e., cell phones, pagers, smart-watches, headphones, ear devices, Bluetooth devices, etc.). - 4.
-Hats may not be worn during examinations. - 5.
+All course notes, books, and reference materials, and all electronic items not required for test-taking must remain out of the student's sight during the exam (i.e., cell phones, pagers, smart-watches, headphones, ear devices, Bluetooth devices, etc.).

+- 4. Hats may not be worn during examinations. - 5.
 All exams are timed.
 If the Internet connection is lost during a remote exam, the allotted time will continue to count down.
-(Note that wired connections tend to be more reliable than wireless.) - Students cannot begin taking the exam before the established start time and are not be allowed to pause the exam.
-The exam will no longer be available to any student at the end of the scheduled time period for the exam.

-- 7. The reproduction or saving of exam/quiz questions in any fashion is prohibited (i.e., use of cameras, screen shots, pictures, writing, copying, etc.). - 8.
+(Note that wired connections tend to be more reliable than wireless.) - 6.
+Students cannot begin taking the exam before the established start time and are not allowed to pause the exam.
+The exam will no longer be available to any student at the end of the scheduled time period for the exam. - The reproduction or saving of exam/quiz questions in any fashion is prohibited (i.e., use of cameras, screen shots, pictures, writing, copying, etc.). - 8.
 No talking is permitted during an exam.
 The instructor cannot answer questions during the exam. - 9.
 Students may email the instructor for clarification on test questions.
 Requests to consider possible errors in grading must be submitted to the instructor in writing within one week of the posting of test scores. - 10.
 In extenuating circumstances, the student may wish to take an examination at an alternative time.
 The student must submit a written request in advance to the program director.
-If the request is approved, a \$50.00 fee is applied to each examination that will be taken at an alternative time.
+If the request is approved, a \$50.00 fee is applied to each examination that will be taken at an alternative time. - 11.
+Unless otherwise stated, ALL quizzes, tests, or other student assessments will occur in person and on campus at the room or laboratory identified in the class schedule and it will be conducted during class hours or as specified in the class schedule or the final testing schedule of the program.